faiyaz7283/newsetup/README.rst

 ====

 This program is a simple script designed to handle a couple of trivial tasks.
-Tasks that, for many use cases, mandatory to be performed.
-The script helps setting up hostname and ssh keys quickly.
-A common use case is when building a cluster of node servers.
+The script helps setting up hostname and ssh keys quickly, a common use case when building a cluster of node servers.
 Once the ssh keys and proper hostnames are there, each node can be accessed individually or in a group setting.
 To orchestrate any repetitive tasks after that could be done much quicker, for example, using ansible or similar tools.

 Backstory
 ====